 What is the Clubhouse App?
-If you are a social media geek, you have probably noticed a new rising trend.
+Why are these clubhouse chats raising concerns over?
+If you are a social media geek, you might very well know what social media tools are.
+Also, you have probably noticed a new rising trend.
 There is a huge buzz online about this new social media app – Clubhouse.

 Clubhouse has been around for about a year.
 But, why is everyone speaking about it now?

 - How does the Clubhouse App work?

 - Is Clubhouse a threat to Facebook, Instagram, and TikTok?

 I guess all of you are now well-versed with what are social marketing tools.
 These are only some of the questions I will try to answer for you here.

 Clubhouse is a new exclusive chat app.
 When I say “new”, I mean “newly viral”.
 The app itself has been around for nearly a year (roughly as much as Covid in the US).

 The reason why you might be hearing about this app only now is because it is invite-only.
 At the beginning, the app was kept inside a small circle of celebrities.
 The fact that famous people used it first is a part of the reason why everybody suddenly wanted in.